open-pioneer/trails-starter/docs/Contributing.md

 ### Git and IDE setup

--   All files must use UTF-8 encoding.
+-   All text files must use UTF-8 encoding.
 This is usually the default.
--   All files must use Unix line endings (`\n`).
+-   All text files must use Unix line endings (`\n`).
     On windows, either configure your IDE to use Unix line endings or use git's [`autocrlf`](https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration) feature:

     ```bash